Swifter1243/ReMapper/examples.md

 ```js
 let blenderEnv = new BlenderEnvironment(ENV.BTS.PILLAR.SCALE, ENV.BTS.PILLAR.ANCHOR, ENV.BTS.PILLAR.ID, LOOKUP.REGEX);
 ```
-The point of the scale and anchor is to transform the given piece to fit to a cube, so you can represnet it in blender.
+The point of the scale and anchor is to transform the given piece to fit to a cube, so you can represent it in blender.
 The transformations for a couple of pieces are available in `ENV`, but you are not limited to these, you can use ANY piece as long as you find the correct transformations.

 Scale is used to fit the object to a noodle unit cube.
 Each value is divided by `0.6`, since the model is more likely to line up to unity units.
 Each value is also an inverse value, as most of the time you're scaling down.
 So inputting 2 would end up halving the scale.